 The API management market is projected at $6.89–10B in 2025, growing to $19.28B by 2030.
 REST dominates (~83% of web services), but GraphQL adoption has exploded — 50%+ of enterprises now use it in production (up from 10% in 2021), with 340% growth among Fortune 500 companies (2023–2025). gRPC is the de facto standard for internal microservices at Netflix, Uber, and Google.
-The MCP ecosystem reflects this multi-protocol reality: unlike most Developer Tools categories where one protocol dominates, API development MCP servers must bridge REST, GraphQL, and gRPC — and the spec-to-server pattern is the unifying approach.
+Gartner estimates the API and MCP testing tools market at $582M for 2026, with MCP-related inquiries growing 300% year-over-year.
+The MCP ecosystem reflects this multi-protocol reality: unlike most Developer Tools categories where one protocol dominates, API development MCP servers must bridge REST, GraphQL, and gRPC — and the spec-to-server pattern is evolving from simple conversion to intelligent post-processing (Agoda APIAgent’s DuckDB SQL layer) and full agent generation (cnoe-io’s LangGraph output).

-Architecture note: API development MCP servers follow four patterns.
-Spec-to-server converters (openapi-mcp-generator, emcee, AWS Labs, Swagger-MCP, swagger-mcp) transform OpenAPI/Swagger specifications into MCP tools automatically — the dominant pattern.
+Architecture note: API development MCP servers follow five patterns.
+Spec-to-server converters (openapi-mcp-generator, openapi-mcp-server, emcee, AWS Labs, Swagger-MCP) transform OpenAPI/Swagger specifications into MCP tools automatically — the dominant pattern.
+Intelligent API proxies (Agoda APIAgent, cnoe-io/openapi-mcp-codegen) go beyond simple conversion: APIAgent adds DuckDB SQL post-processing and recipe caching; cnoe-io generates full LangGraph agents with evaluation frameworks.
 Protocol bridges (Apollo MCP, mcp-graphql, protoc-gen-go-mcp) provide native access to GraphQL and gRPC APIs through MCP.
 API testing platforms (Postman MCP, mcp-insomnia) expose collection management, request execution, and test reporting.
 API mocking servers (MockLoop, WireMock MCP, MSW MCP) generate mock endpoints from specs for development and testing.

 What’s Available